Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ## 2.4 Log Rotation Policy

-The following log rotation policy is applied for the log stored in in-memory and also logs stored in persistant disk.
-The first policy enforce the logrotate to rotate the logs stored in in-memory and as part of the port rotate script, it forces the rotated logs into persist disk.
-The second policy instruct the logrotate to rotate the logs within peristent storage which is same as other syslog rotation.
+The following log rotation policy is applied to all the log stored in in-memory and also logs stored in persistent disk.
+The first policy enforce the logrotate to rotate the logs stored in the in-memory file system and as part of the port rotate script, it forces the rotated logs into persist disk.
+The second policy instruct the logrotate to rotate the logs within peristent storage which is same as other syslog rotation policy.

         /var/log/ramfs/syslog-debug.log
         {